bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+PropTypes are used to check data types when passing things from component to component.
+It's important to check what kind of data we're passing in order to make sure results are as expected.
 - [ ] Describe a life-cycle event in React?
+In react, when a page loads:
+Component mounts -> Component updates (and re-renders) -> When a change occurs, Component updates (and re-renders)
 - [ ] Explain the details of a Higher Order Component?
+Higher Order Components (HOC) allows developers to reuse the same logic from one component to another. (for example: developers can make multiple components that multiply by different amounts using the same HOC)
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+In React, you can:
+    - Use bootstrap to import a prebuilt library with styling.
+All developers have to do is to add the appropriate className, but classNames can get long and hard to understand.
+    - Use "import styled from 'styled-components';" to define styling within the .js file.
+It allows for a lot of unique ways to define styles but files can get long and possibly hard to manage
+    - Use 'less' to manage styling.

 ## Project Setup